 regulatory analysis and education

-trading and pricing
+contracting and negotiations with O&M and A&G providers

 expertise in the development and management of JV relationships, and

 the development and pricing of new products

-Our preliminary quantification (subject to confirmation from parallel work on the synergy study) suggests that a radical redesign of Cristobal may yield additional revenues or costs savings of $32 to $52 million.
+Our preliminary quantification (subject to confirmation from parallel work on the synergy study) suggests that a radical redesign of Cristobal may yield additional revenues or costs savings of $31 to $50 million.
 PwCS does not envision another party that could match Texas’ ability to realize these benefits in as aggressive a timeframe.